 This page documents, how to set up Avni for Production or Test environments.
 Avni uses Linux CentOS v7 or upwards for production environments.

-- The release info with build numbers are published here
+- The release info with build numbers is published here

-- The Github organisation for Avni is here - https://github.com/avniproject which has all the repositories.
+- The Github organization for Avni is here - https://github.com/avniproject which has all the repositories.

 indicated as this always.
 Please ensure you have the following software configuration already in your CentOS: